Jesus Pinedo: Professional Fighters League

+2023

 After winning his next 4 bouts on the Peruvian regional scene all by stoppages, Pinedo made his PFL debut against Gabriel Alves Braga on April 1, 2023 at PFL 1, losing the close bout via split decision.

 Pinedo faced Brendan Loughnane on June 8, 2023 at PFL 4.
 He won the fight via knockout early into the first round, becoming the first fighter to finish Loughnane in his MMA career.

 In the Featherweight semi-finals, Pinedo faced Bubba Jenkins in the main event at PFL 7 on August 4, 2023.
 At weigh-ins, Jesus Pinedo weighed in at 146.4 pounds, 0.4 pounds over the Featherweight limit.
 He was fined 20 percent of his purse, which went to his opponent Jenkins, and he started the bout with a one point subtraction.
 Pinedo went on to win the bout via TKO in the second round.

 Heading into the finals of the featherweight tournament, Pinedo rematched Gabriel Alves Braga on November 24, 2023, at PFL 10.
 He avenged the previous loss and won the bout by TKO stoppage at the beginning of the third round to win the 2023 PFL Featherweight Championship and $1 million collective dollar prize.

+2024

 Pinedo was scheduled to face Bellator Featherweight Champion Patrício Pitbull in a 3 round non-title crossover fight, on February 24, 2024, at PFL vs. Bellator.
 However, Pinedo pulled out a week before the fight with a back injury.

 Pinedo was scheduled to face Jeremy Kennedy on November 29, 2024, at PFL 10.
 However, Pinedo withdrew for unknown reasons and was replaced by Gabriel Alves Braga.

+2025

-On February 12, 2025, the promotion officially revealed that Pinedo will join the 2025 PFL Featherweight Tournament.
+On February 12, 2025, the promotion officially revealed that Pinedo joined the 2025 PFL Featherweight Tournament.

 In the opening round, he faced Ádám Borics at PFL 1 on April 3, 2025.
 He won the fight via TKO in the first round.

 In the semifinals, Pinedo faced Gabriel Braga in a rubber match at PFL 5 (2025) on June 12, 2025.
 He won the fight via TKO in the first round.

 In the final, Pinedo faced Movlid Khaybulaev on August 1, 2025, at PFL 8.
 He lost the bout via submission in the fifth round.

+2026

+Pinedo faced Salamat Isbulaev on February 7, 2026, at PFL Dubai: Nurmagomedov vs. Davis, and lost the bout via TKO in the first round.

+Pinedo was scheduled to face Levy Saúl Marroquín on July 18, 2026, at PFL Austin, but Marroquín pulled out from the event and was replaced by Joey Ruquet.
+At the weigh-ins, Pinedo weighed in at 146.8 pounds, 0.8 pounds over the featherweight non-title fight limit and he was fined a percentage of his purse, which went to Ruquet.
+He won the fight via technical knockout in round one.